rasmusnilsson163/GPTA_LICHTEST/README.md

 # What GPTA_LCIH-TEST?
 This project is an implementation of the LICH-TEST algorithm in the program GPTA.

 LICH-TEST is an algorithm used to identify and categorize ice-like atoms.
-The algorithm was first published [here](https://pubs.acs.org/doi/10.1021/acs.jpcb.1c01926) (10.1021/acs.jpcb.1c01926), and has previously been implemented in MATLAB and Python, which have their own git-hub page [here](https://github.com/opakarin/lich-test).
+The algorithm was first published [here](https://pubs.acs.org/doi/10.1021/acs.jpcb.1c01926) (10.1021/acs.jpcb.1c01926), and has previously been implemented in MATLAB and Python, and has its own git-hub page [here](https://github.com/opakarin/lich-test).

 GPTA is shorthand for General Purpose Trajectory Analyzer.
 It is developed by Paolo Raiteri and has its own github page [here](https://github.com/praiteri/GPTA/tree/main).
 The program is used to make analysis and manipulation of structure files easy.